lurma813/LimeTorrent/README.md

 ### Windows (amd64)

-For 64-bit Windows 10 / 11 (x86-64).
+For 64-bit Windows 10 / 11 (x64).

-1. Download `LimeTorrent-windows-amd64.exe` from the [Releases](https://github.com/lurma813/LimeTorrent/releases) page.
+1. Download `LimeTorrent-windows-amd64.7z` from the [Releases](https://github.com/lurma813/LimeTorrent/releases) page.
-2. Optionally rename it to `LimeTorrent.exe` and place it in a folder of your choice (e.g. `C:\LimeTorrent\`).
-3. Run it from Command Prompt or PowerShell:
+2. Extrack and run it from Command Prompt or PowerShell:

 ```cmd
 LimeTorrent.exe